danealohabib/research/README.md

 # Biomed titles 1946 - 2012

+## Replication - Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering.

-The final Jupyter Notebooks for the replication is called [CogExt_Preprocessing_and_Inspection_V2.ipynb](https://github.com/danealohabib/research-MP/blob/master/CogExt_Preprocessing_and_Inspection_V2.ipynb).
+Jupyter Notebooks for the replication is called [CogExt_Preprocessing_and_Inspection_V2.ipynb](https://github.com/danealohabib/research-MP/blob/master/CogExt_Preprocessing_and_Inspection_V2.ipynb).

+## Extensions

+Using Spacey + Clustering - [link](https://github.com/danealohabib/research-MP/blob/master/CogExt_IV__Using_SpacyForPhraseSeparation_WITH_CLUSTERING_FINAL%20(1).ipynb) - everything is outlined in the notebook

+[CogExt_II__Using_SpacyForPhraseSeparation.ipynb](https://github.com/danealohabib/research-MP/blob/master/CogExt_II__Using_SpacyForPhraseSeparation.ipynb) - exploring noun chunks using Spacy (python package)

 Full information on the python notebooks is listed under the header `Python Notebooks`.

 ## Data Processing

-This section will show you the steps I took to process the data.
+This section will show you the steps I took to process and create the data I used above.

 ### Convert Paper Titles to CSV
 The first step is the convert all of the paper titles into csv files.
 This is done by running the python file called `convert_to_csv`.